Photos from 2019 Competition (Credits: Dr. Hossein Hakimzadeh, Mr. Joel Langston)

-The 2022 Northern Indiana High School Coding Competition will be held at Indiana University South Bend on Saturday, April 23, 2022.
-This event is open to all northern Indiana and nearby southwest Michigan high school students.
-Registration for the competition is free and will begin on February 4, 2022.
-There is a limited amount of space available, so entries for up to three teams per school will be accepted on a first-come, first-serve basis until March 30, 2022.
+The 2024 Northern Indiana High School Coding Competition will be held at Indiana University South Bend in April 2024.
+Specific date will be announced soon.
+This event is open to all Indiana and nearby out of state high school students.
+Registration for the competition is free and will begin in February 2024.

 Registration and Rules

 - Each team may contain up to three student members and a coach (high school teacher who may assist students set up the development environment, resolve technical issues, but not solve problems directly).

 - Homeschooled students are also welcome to participate in this event.

 - Team members can be changed after registration, but please notify us the change through email (firstname.lastname@example.org).

 - Each team can be compensated with up to $100 for transportation costs on a first-come, first-serve basis in registration order*.

 This will be a team-based competition.
 Up to three members are allowed in one team.

 Because different schools use different platforms and programming languages, teams must provide their own computers and software.
 The following programming languages are acceptable: C, C++, Java, C#, Python, and Node.js.
 If you are using a programming language not listed here, please email your request to us.
 Your request is subject to our approval.

 Please bring your own device with development software program for the competition (one device per team).
 If you do not have a device, please let us know (operating system, programming language, and development environment) and we will try to accommodate your request.
 In addition, internet access and power will be available to all teams, and monitors for mobile devices will be made available if requested.

 Each team is allowed to bring up to three programming books and use them during the competition.
 Each programming book could also be replaced by an online programming reference website, such as CPlusPlus, W3Schools, Java Api, and Python Docs.
 To use other reference website during the competition, you must get approval from us before the competition.
 Specifically, you are not allowed to search solutions online during the competition.